CHRO-TV: As A Ottawa

 The station was rebranded as A on August 11, 2008, along with the rest of the A-Channel system.
 The A soft launch began earlier in June 2008 in CHRO-TV's press materials and local newscasts.

 Due to a major fire that destroyed the longtime studios of sister CTV station CJOH-TV on Merivale Road in Nepean on February 7, 2010, CJOH integrated its operations with CHRO into the latter station's studios at 87 George Street in Ottawa's ByWard Market (which was already occupied by CHRO).
 As a result, CJOH's newscasts began to be produced from the facility, becoming the first time since the studios had any nighttime newscasts since the cancellation of CHRO's A News broadcasts in 2009.

-As CTV Two/CTV 2 Ottawa
+As CTV Two/CTV2 Ottawa

 On May 30, 2011, Bell Media announced that the A television system would be rebranded as CTV Two, with CHRO switching its branding from "A Ottawa" to "CTV Two Ottawa".
 The official relaunch to CTV Two took place on August 29, 2011.
 In addition, CHRO's morning show, A Morning was renamed CTV Morning Live.
 In addition, CHRO started broadcasting in high definition as part of the relaunched system on August 31, 2011.